 Kärntnerstraße, Graben and Kohlmarkt Vienna's most exclusive shopping mile.

 Naschmarkt A market with a unique flair!
 Besides fruit and vegetables you will find delicacies and spices from all over the world.
-The Naschmarkt and its surroundings also offer a large variety of gastronomic establishments for every taste.
+The Naschmarkt offers a large variety of gastronomic establishments for every taste.
 On Saturdays, the Naschmarkt is home to the city's best-known “Flohmarkt” (Jumble market).